datastax/ruby-driver/README.md

     gem install cql-rb

-if you want to use compression you should also install the [snappy gem](http://rubygems.org/gems/snappy):
+if you want to use compression you should also install [snappy](http://rubygems.org/gems/snappy) or [lz4-ruby](http://rubygems.org/gems/lz4-ruby).
+See below for more information about compression.

-    gem install snappy

 # Quick start